SherifElMahdi/CVWorkshop/README.md

 # Setup Instructions
 ### Step 1
-Download and Install the [docker](https://www.docker.com) or if you have a gpu the nvidia-docker client.
+Download and Install the [docker](https://www.docker.com) or if you have a gpu and unix based os the nvidia-docker client.

 ### Step 2
 Clone or download the Computer Vision Workshop repo